codemzy/static-blog/README.md

 ---
 title: This is the blog post in title
 description: This is a description about the blog post.
 It will be the introductory paragraph used in search results, on blog list pages, and at the top of the blog post.
 It's pretty important.
+image: https://images.adomain.com/blog/your-image.jpg // (optional) This is optional and will be a URL to an image you would like to be used when sharing the post on socials (goes in the schema and header data)
-categoryId: 'product-x' // (optional)
+categoryId: product-x // (optional)
-authorId: 'codemzy' // (optional)
+authorId: codemzy // (optional)
-published: 'YYYY-MM-DD' // (ISO Format include also if you want to '2021-10-01T14.30)
+published: YYYY-MM-DD // ISO Format include the time also if you want to '2021-10-01T14.30
-updated: false // include an updated date here if you are updating an old post
+updated: YYYY-MM-DD // (optional) include an updated date here if you are updating an old post
 ---

 ## Now we can use markdown